Dame Myra Hess

 Julia Myra, the youngest of four children, was born in London on February 25, 1890.
 Her paternal grandfather, Samuel Hess (1824–1905), arrived in England from his native Alsace and set up his own textile firm in London’s East End in 1847.
 He married English-born Alice Cantor and moved into an elegant Islington home and, an Orthodox Jew, regularly attended Dalston Synagogue.
 Frederick Solomon, Myra’s father, was the oldest of his seven children, three boys and four girls.
 Frederick joined his father in the expanding family firm and in 1884 married Lizzie Jacobs (“Lizzie” is the name that appears on the marriage register) at Bayswater Synagogue.

 Myra’s character was essentially a paradox.
 She was serious and disciplined, as was her father, but she also inherited her mother‘s sense of fun, as well as her mother’s small feet and hands; Myra’s hands were so small that her teacher at the Royal Academy of Music created a device to develop her hand span.
-However, her penchant for Rabelaisian stories, vulgar jokes and smoking in public was in part, according to her biographer, Marion McKenna, a reaction towards a restricting upbringing, which included an adherence to Orthodox Jewish practice.
+However, her penchant for Rabelaisian stories, vulgar jokes, and smoking in public was in part, according to her biographer Marion McKenna, a reaction against a restricting upbringing, which included an adherence to Orthodox Jewish practice.

 Frederick and Lizzie Hess’s idiosyncratic interpretation of traditional Jewish practice included eating any meat so long as it was not pork or ham, while at the same time prohibiting all forms of vehicular travel on the Sabbath, including riding a bicycle, which the children found irksome.
-Frederick would go to synagogue with his sons on Friday evening and return to a traditional Sabbath meal; even at the end of her life, Myra could chant the kiddush, the somewhat lengthy benediction over wine that precedes the Sabbath meal.
+Frederick would go to synagogue with his sons on Friday evening and return to a traditional Sabbath meal; even at the end of her life, Myra could chant the Lit. "sanctification."
+Prayer recited over a cup of wine at the onset of the Sabbath or Festival.kiddush, the somewhat lengthy benediction over wine that precedes the Sabbath meal.
 Her attitude to religion was complex.
 She rejected any level of Orthodox Judaism, recognizing that it was incompatible with the life of a professional musician.
 She became increasingly drawn to Christianity through the teachings of the American Episcopalian Theodore Parker Ferris, whose circulated sermons she began to read in 1942.
 However, although she discussed baptism, she did not convert to Christianity, believing the act could be construed as desertion of her fellow Jews.

 While at school she met the pianist Irene Scharrer.
 The two became virtually inseparable and formed a piano duo; however, they were not cousins, as is widely believed.
 When she was twelve, Hess won the Ada Lewish scholarship to study with the renowned teacher Tobias Matthay at the Royal Academy of Music.
 Scharrer was also a pupil of his, and he remained an important figure in both their lives.
 Even after his death Hess commented, “He is always beside me when I play.”
 Hess, who never married, made abiding friendships with women such as Irene Scharrer and men such as Howard Ferguson, whom she met during her time at the Royal Academy.